RTippin/messenger/docs/Installation.md

 ## Messenger Model
 - The [Messenger.php][link-messenger-model] model allows your providers to have individual "settings", such as online status and notification sound toggles.
-- Messenger will use a `whereHasMorph` query through the `messengers` table, letting your providers search for others through the API.
+- A `whereHasMorph` query will be used through the `messengers` table, enabling your providers search for others through the API.
 - By default, the `Messenger` model will be created if it does not exist for a provider when accessing the `messenger/heartbeat` or `messenger/settings` API.
 - To ensure your providers are kept in sync, it is best that you attach the messenger model yourself anytime one of your providers is created.